Blacksmoke16/GESI/README.md

 ### Why is my data not updating?

 In order to improve performance, and reduce the number of requests to ESI (a user can only make 20,000 requests per day between all their sheets), GESI implements caching on the data returned from ESI.
 The length of time that data will be cached depends on the function and when the data is expected to refresh on ESI's side.

-### How can I get more than 1 page of data at a time?

-Use `-1` as the value for the page parameter.
-This will return all pages, however it may take longer to return, depending on how many pages there are.

 ### What do the function parameter types mean?